-Glass is very sensitive to changes in temperature below 1000 °F. If it is heated or cooled too quickly through certain temperature ranges it creates stress within the glass which can cause breakage.
+Glass is very sensitive to changes in temperature below $1000\,^{\circ}\text{F}$.
+If it is heated or cooled too quickly through certain temperature ranges it creates stress within the glass which can cause breakage.
 Firing programs are used to control these temperature rates and limit the amount of stress created within the glass as well as create the desired effect on the glass.

-A firing program is composed of one or more firing segments that dictate the heating or cooling rate through out the program.
-Each one of the lines in the chart represents a segment or hold time within a segment and the slope of the line represents the rate of firing.
+and the slope of the line represents the rate of firing.
 A firing program is either entered into a kiln controller or on kilns without controllers it is replicated by turning up and down temperature switches .